 Routhier's book is out of print now, but I managed to find a copy years ago of "The Best of Nicole Routhier," which included many of the same recipes.
 One of the recipes was for bo nuong la nho (Vietnamese grilled beef-stuffed grape leaves).
 Actually, the book misspelled grape as gno instead of nho, one of many Vietnamese spelling errors.
-I wonder if the use of grape leaves was Routhier's invention, probably based upon dolmades, as I can't think of any other Vietnamese recipes with grape leaves.
+I wonder if the use of grape leaves was Routhier's invention, probably based upon Dolmades (Greek Stuffed Grape Leaves), as I can't think of any other Vietnamese recipes with grape leaves.
 Or maybe not, since my mom often says Vietnamese people don't waste anything, and I know my youngest uncle sautes the young grape leaf tendrils.
 At the time the book was published, many of the ingredients, that seem commonplace now, weren't readily available.
 Grape leaves seemed a natural substitution for wild betel leaves in the recipe for Bo Nuong La Lot (Vietnamese Grilled Beef with Wild Betel Leaves).

 I remembered liking the recipe when I made it long ago.
 That was before I actually tasted grilled betel leaves though.
 In revisiting the recipe, while the grilled grape leaves were good, they really couldn't compare to the wonderfully fragrant perfume that gets emitted when la lot is cooked.
 If you've never tasted grilled wild betel leaves, it's impossible to describe.
 If I were to compare the disappointment of grape leaves after having eaten la lot, it would be as if someone suggested substituting lettuce for basil.
 Yeah, that kind of disappointment.